 Unfortunately for them, that doesn’t seem to be correct.
 As Ruhr University’s Secure Hardware Group together with PhD student Benno Lomb, has now been able to crack the HDCP copy protection.
 Using a custom board they have created using a handful of inexpensive FPGA chips.

-Germany’s Ruhr University of Bochum, led by professor Tim Güneysu explains:
+Germany’s Ruhr University of Bochum, led by professor Tim Güneysu, explains:

 “Our intention was rather to investigate the fundamental security of HDCP systems and to measure the actual financial outlay for a complete knockout,” – “The fact that we were able to achieve this in the context of a PhD thesis and using materials costing just €200 is not a ringing endorsement of the security of the current HDCP system.”

-Source: Reg Hardware : The H Security
+Source: The H Security

 Latest Geeky Gadgets Deals

 Disclosure: Some of our articles include affiliate links.
 If you buy something through one of these links, Geeky Gadgets may earn an affiliate commission.
-Learn more.
+Learn about our Disclosure Policy.